melguedel/fitness_project/README.md

 > Introduction

 Module WBD 5204 - Web Application <br>
-This project is a fitness inspired website, which lets the user of the site create a profile with workouts.
+This project is a fitness inspired website, which lets the user of the site create a profile through registration and save workouts to their account.

  > Site Contents

 ° Landing Page <br>
 ° Login and Registration Forms <br>
 ° BMI Calculator <br>
-° Dashboard (only available trough Login)<br>
+° Dashboard (only available through Login)<br>

  > Requirements